A. Powell Davies: Biography

 Born in Birkenhead, England (near Liverpool) to Welsh parents, Davies was raised a Methodist.
 After working briefly as a clerk for a shipping company, he moved to London as secretary to a strike leader who had been elected Labour MP.
 In London, he met George Bernard Shaw, who urged him to go into politics; instead, he chose to attend Richmond Theological College, a Methodist seminary affiliated with the University of London, and to join the Methodist ministry.
 While studying, he met Muriel Hannah (1906-2009), the daughter of his family's Methodist minister, and they were married in 1927.

-Davies served as minister at the Becontree Methodist Central Hall in Illford, a London suburb, 1925–28, before moving to America.
+Davies served as minister at the Becontree Methodist Central Hall in Ilford, a London suburb, 1925–28, before moving to America.
 He headed three churches in Maine: in Goodwin's Mills and Clark's Mills, (commuting to Boston University for classes), and, from 1929, the Pine Street Methodist Church in Portland.
 In Portland, he worked as a used car salesman for a week in order to investigate the question of whether or not it was possible to be a businessman and adhere to "Christian" honesty and integrity; he then wrote a strong critique of prevailing business practices.

 Also in Portland, Davies was exposed to Unitarian ideas by Vincent Silliman, minister at the First Parish Unitarian Church there.
 In 1933 Davies became a Unitarian, joining the American Unitarian Association (AUA), and became minister of the Community Church of Summit, New Jersey which had allied itself with the Community Church movement.
 He reaffiliated the church to the Unitarian denomination, with the new name Unitarian Church in Summit, and at the same time calling for an opening up of the denomination.

 While preferring non-violence, he moved his position from appeasement of Germany in 1938 to interventionist in 1939.
 He thenceforth advocated Unitarian activism in world questions, and became a leader in the reform movement, Unitarian Advance.
 His first book was American Destiny (1942), in which he advanced the idea that American "faith in [individual] freedom is the only faith which can unite the world."
 Citing the Boston minister, William Ellery Channing (1780-1842), who had called Unitarianism the "universal church", Davies became increasingly active in denominational affairs.
 He joined the New York City Council of Churches, where he met and befriended the Unitarian activist minister John Haynes Holmes (1879-1964), and became acquainted with Margaret Sanger (1879-1966), the founder of Planned Parenthood.